By Ahmed Abdelhai | Skincare Researcher & Beauty Advocate

 To maximize the long-term cellular clearance achieved during advanced clinical sensory sessions and safeguard the deeply stimulated dermal matrix from unwanted inflammation, you must strictly adhere to these professional post-treatment guidelines:

-- Avoid External Heat Sources: Strictly avoid hot baths, saunas, heating pads, or steam rooms for forty-eight hours post-treatment; treated cutaneous layers must remain at a stable thermal baseline to ensure unhindered neural recovery.
+- Avoid External Heat Sources: Strictly avoid hot baths, saunas, heating pads, or steam rooms for forty-eight hours post-treatment; treated cutaneous layers must remain at a stable thermal baseline to ensure unhindered neural recovery and prevent excessive vasodilation.

 - Support Skin Elasticity: Apply rich, fragrance-free topical moisturizers infused with pure ceramides, peptides, and hyaluronic acid twice daily to support skin matrix retraction and maintain superior elasticity over newly stimulated zones.